nossleinad/Jjama3.jl/README.md

 ## Capability

-- Seems to generate reasonable text from Llama3.1 and Llama3.2 models, loaded from Huggingface safetensors.
+- Works with Llama3.1 and Llama3.2 models (also including SmolLM2), loaded from Huggingface safetensors.
-- Sampling accelerated with KV caching, with argmax and top-p sampling supported.
+- Sampling accelerated with KV caching.
-- Gradients seem to work on CPU, using Flux and Zygote.
-Untested on GPU.
+- RoPE scaling (for exceeding the model's max training-time context length) is implemented, but likely incorrect with KV cache.
+Be careful if you're using with really long sequences.
+- Imported models are trainable (with Flux), including with low-rank (ie. LoRA) finetuning.
-- Sampling (and forward passes) work with CUDA, where everything is much faster.
-Gradients untested.
+- Sampling, training, etc compatible with CUDA, where everything is much faster.
-- Metal acceleration for forward_inference and forward_loss.
-Gradients untested.
+- Metal acceleration for forward_inference, forward_loss, and sampling.
+Gradients (with Zygote) fail.
 Sampling works, but is slower with Metal than with CPU.

 ## Samplers